Sponsorship: how to enhance the role within the project profession webinar

 Part 1 in this 4 part Enhancing Sponsorship within the project profession – webinar series

-Early in 2020 we analysed the results of an online survey of project professionals involved in governance of change with a focus on Board Directors, senior executives who undertake an Executive sponsor role and delegated sponsors who work on behalf of the accountable party.
+Early in 2020 we analysed the results of an online survey of project professionals involved in governance of change with a focus on board directors, senior executives who undertake an executive sponsor role and delegated sponsors who work on behalf of the accountable party.
 The results provide a roadmap of actions that we can take to further enhance this crucial role.

-We will share the finding and the recommendations from the sponsor survey including:
+The content presented on Thursday 9 July 2020 shared the finding and the recommendations from the sponsor survey including:

 - The role of sponsors in the governance of change